 The legend of the blue handcuffs: A lesson for trainers

-The boy was real smart and had a talent for tickling the database searches just right to find things others missed.
-John had a particular knack for finding people that didn’t want to be found.
+The boy had a talent for tickling the database searches just right to find things others missed.
+John had a knack for finding people who didn’t want to be found.

-At an intel-sharing meeting, someone bragged up John’s ability to sniff folks out and the SAC of the local FBI office jotted down a name and some identifiers.
+At an intel-sharing meeting, someone bragged up John’s ability to sniff folks out and the Special Agent in Charge of the local FBI office jotted down a name and some identifiers.
 He handed the note to John with a challenge: find this guy, we’ve got a warrant for him and he’s like a ghost.
-John quickly developed a good lead and the FBI nabbed their guy.
-The FBI guy was so impressed, within a few short months John was at Quantico in a Special Agent class.
+John quickly developed a good lead and the FBI nabbed its guy.
+The FBI guy was so impressed that within a few short months John was at Quantico in a Special Agent class.

 I remember talking to John about accepting the FBI’s offer.
 He had a wife and two babies at home and wasn’t sure he wanted a job where he would be carrying a gun and taking the risk of not coming home to them.
 We talked about the opportunity a couple of times and John was eventually convinced.
 At the time I thought I was just answering his questions and giving free advice.
 Apparently, I did more.

-You must realize that when I started out, almost every cop in my locale carried a blued steel gun and most of those had a Smith & Wesson logo.
-The locals generally had a .357 Magnum like mine, but some older guys still carried .38's.
-A few had S&W 9mm Model 39's like the Troopers carried.
-So, that old set of blued S&W handcuffs really caught my eye, and I guess it showed.
+You must realize that when I started, almost every cop in my locale carried a blued steel gun and most of those had a Smith & Wesson logo.
+The locals generally had a .357 Magnum like mine, but some older guys still carried .38s.
+A few had S&W 9mm Model 39s like the troopers carried.
+So, that old set of blued S&W handcuffs caught my eye, and I guess it showed.